NUWCDIVNPT/stig-manager/docs/_build/html/_sources/the-project/related-repos.rst.txt

 STIGMan Watcher
 ===========================

-The STIG Manager Watcher utility is also maintained by same STIG Manager OSS group as the main project, and serves as the reference Command Line Utility.
+The STIG Manager Watcher utility is maintained by the same group as the main project, and serves as the reference Command Line Utility.
 It is a Node.js app that will monitor a specific folder for .ckl or XCCDF .xml files and automatically import them into a designated Collection.

-See the ref::`STIGMan Watcher Repo` for more details.
+See the `STIGMan Watcher Repo <https://github.com/NUWCDIVNPT/stigman-watcher>`_ for more details.